 For injuries requiring medical attention, the District will exercise its right to designate the initial treating physician and an injured employee will be directed to seek medical attention, if necessary, from a specific physician or clinic.
-In addition, the employee shall submit to a drug test, which shall be paid at district expense.
+In addition, the employee whose injuries require medical attention shall submit to a drug test, which shall be paid at the District's worker's compensation carrier's expense.
 Failure for the employee to submit to the drug test or a confirmed positive drug test indicating the use of illegal substances or the misuse of prescription medications shall be grounds for the denial of worker's compensation benefits.